i18n-site/md/en/i18n.site/conf/yml.md

 ##### Use indentation to indicate levels

-The first line of `en/blog/TOC` above, `README.md`, corresponds to `i18n.site` in the figure below, which is the project name.
+The `README.md` in the first row of `en/blog/TOC` above corresponds to `i18n.site` in the figure below, which is the project name.

 The next two lines are as shown in the screenshot below.